gkxiao/gisttools/README.md

 https://github.com/liedllab/gist-tutorial

-## a demo calculate &Delta;G and export to a dx file
+## a demo to calculate &Delta;G and export to a dx file
 Here’s a full Python code example showing how to carry out this process.
 The code is based on the docs examples and has key comments included.

 ```